Looking for an honest and reputable insurer? See if they follow the Life Insurance Code of Practice.

 How the code is enforced, and how to make complaints

-The Life Insurance Code Compliance Committee (Life CCC) at the Financial Ombudsman Service was set up to monitor the scheme and address issues.
+The Life Insurance Code Compliance Committee (Life CCC) at the Australian Financial Complaints Authority (AFCA) was set up to monitor the scheme and address issues.

 - Making complaints.
 If you think a company has breached the code, you can make a complaint to the Code Compliance Committee by emailing firstname.lastname@example.org or calling 1800 367 287 and asking to speak with the Code Team Investigations Manager.

 - Claiming compensation.
 Depending on the nature of the violation, you may be entitled to reimbursements or other corrections.
-You should approach the insurer for remedies first, and if you feel they have unduly refused then you can make a complaint to the Financial Ombudsman Service.
+You should approach the insurer for remedies first, and if you feel they have unduly refused then you can make a complaint to the Australian Financial Complaints Authority (AFCA).

 What does a code violation look like?